 The 1904 convention provided for the extension of the La Grave-de Peille line along Les Gorges de Paillon to reach the village of L’Escarène.
 L’Escarène was the capital of the canton and had a commercial importance but also a military significance, because from L’Escarène one could extend the tramway towards Lucéram and Peïra-Cava, at the edge of the highly strategic Authion massif.
 However, the new PLM international route Nice-Breil-Cuneo had just been confirmed across the same route.
 This resulted in a rapid diminution of interest in the establishment of a tramway in what were very sparcely populated gorges

 In addition, since the location of the terminus of the Nice-Levens line required tram passengers to walk nearly a kilometre to reach the village, an extension to Levens village was promulgated in October 1908.
-1,089 km long and comprising a tunnel, this extension provoked long discussions concerning its financing.
-It was the subject of an agreement made on 20th February and 2nd March 1912 which was ratified by the decree of public utility on 9th July 1913.
-But within a year the war impeded further progress on work that had just begun …
+It was just over one kilometre long and included a tunnel.
+Work has just begun when war commenced and no further progress was made.

 The Completion of the Urban Network